pyricau/pyricau/README.md

 <h1 align="center">👋 Hello there!
 I'm P.Y.</h1>

 My pronouns are he / him.
-I'm currently working as an Android Staff Engineer at Square.
+I'm currently working as an Android Principal Engineer at Square.

 A few things I enjoy: